P1llus/genlog/README.md

 ### As a library

-genlog can be used in two ways - with the simplified direct import or by using the underlying packages.
+`genlog` can be used in two ways - the easiest by using a yaml configuration file to define your task, or to generate the Config struct in code directly.

 #### Simplified Usage